The 15 players Arsenal have signed on deadline day and how they fared

 After joining Arsenal from Celtic in 2019, Tierney endured an injury-plagued debut season in north London, making just 15 Premier League appearances.

-But more importantly, he rocks up at matches with his kit in a Tesco carrier bag.
+Injuries have persisted, however, and now his place in Arsenal’s first-choice XI looks under severe threat from Oleksandr Zinchenko.
+Most importantly, he rocks up at matches with his kit in a Tesco carrier bag.
 We love him.

 With Arsenal in desperate need of defensive reinforcements, they made a surprise move for Luiz on deadline day in 2019.